Power: A New Social Analysis: Critical reception

 Russell, a famous logician and epistemologist, had many side-interests in history, politics, and social philosophy.
 The paradigmatic public intellectual, Russell wrote prolifically in the latter topics to a wide and receptive audience.
-As one scholar writes, "Russell's prolific output spanned the whole range of philosophical and political thought, and he has probably been more widely read in his own lifetime than any other philosopher in history" (Griffin:129).
+As one scholar writes, "Russell's prolific output spanned the whole range of philosophical and political thought, and he has probably been more widely read in his own lifetime than any other philosopher in history".

 However, his writings in political philosophy have been relatively neglected by those working in the social sciences.
 From the point of view of many commentators, Power: A New Social Analysis has proven itself to be no exception to that trend.
-Russell would later comment that his work "fell rather flat" (Russell 1969).
-Samuel Brittan and Kirk Willis, who wrote the preface and introduction to the 2004 edition (respectively), both observed the relative lack of success of the work (Russell 1938:viii, xxiv–xxv).
+Russell would later comment that his work "fell rather flat".
+Samuel Brittan and Kirk Willis, who wrote the preface and introduction to the 2004 edition (respectively), both observed the relative lack of success of the work.

 One reason why Power might be more obscure than competing texts in political philosophy is that it is written in a historical style which is not in keeping with its own theoretical goals.
 Willis remarked that, with hindsight, "Some of the responsibility for its tepid reception... rests with the book itself.
-A work of political sociology rather than of political theory, it does not in fact either offer a comprehensive new social analysis or fashion new tools of social investigation applicable to the study of power in all times or places" (Russell 1938:xxv).
+A work of political sociology rather than of political theory, it does not in fact either offer a comprehensive new social analysis or fashion new tools of social investigation applicable to the study of power in all times or places".